-Granbury reveals its rich history at its 40-plus historic sites, including its iconic downtown, Granbury Town Square.
-The square was the first in Texas to be listed on the National Register of Historic Places as a historic district.
+Are you into history?
+Granbury reveals its rich past at more than 40 historic sites.
+The historic downtown, Granbury Town Square, offers great boutiques and small restaurants.
+The square was the first in Texas listed on the National Register of Historic Places as a historic district.

 Founded in 1860, Granbury was named for Brigadier General Hiram B. Granbury, commander of the Texas Brigade.
 A number of colorful characters, both real and fictitious, resided in Granbury through the years.
 For example, Elizabeth Patton Crockett moved here with her son Robert after her husband, Davy Crocket, passed.
 She later perished in the Battle of the Alamo.
 Descendents of this family still live in the area to this day.

 President Abraham Lincoln’s assassin John Wilkes Booth was a Granbury resident, according to popular legend.
 Some people say he actually lived in Granbury under an assumed name, though people thought he was dead.
 Rumors that it was a Booth look-a-like actually killed circulated, and Booth fled to Granbury.
 He called himself John St. Helen and worked as an actor and bartender.
 The story goes on to say that Booth—or St. Helen— favored his left leg due to an injury from his leap from the balcony onto the stage below after he shot the president.

 People say outlaw Jesse James also resided in Granbury.
 Like Booth, legend says it was an associate of James that was killed, while James escaped to Granbury.
 Once there, he lived out his life as J. Frank Dalton and declared his true identity right before he ultimately died in 1951.
 An autopsy alleged that the man who died in Granbury was the real Jesse James.